alexjurkiewicz/acts/README.md

 -   Calendar-based backup schedule
 -   Portable, small, code footprint.

 One Tarsnap archive is created per-target per-run.
-31 daily, 12 monthly, and indefinite yearly backups are kept.
+By default, 31 daily and 12 monthly backups are kept, and yearly backups are kept indefinitely.

 Download
 --------